frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 JSON is the serialization format that `MUST` be used for publishing a Table Dialect while other serialization formats can be used in projects or systems internally if supported by corresponding implementations.

-This specification does not define any discoverability mechanisms making a serialized Table Dialect be referenced only directly by its URI.
+This specification does not define any discoverability mechanisms.
+Any URI can be used to directly reference a serialized Table Dialect.

 A CSV Dialect descriptor, `dialect`, `MUST` be a JSON `object` with the following properties: